 Welcome to my website!
 My name is Benjamin Attia, and I'm an energy transition researcher and modeler urgently focused on accelerating a swift and just net zero energy transition and supporting sustainable development and universal electricity access in under-electrified countries.
 I collect much of my work on this site, mainly in the form of research publications, written articles, recorded presentations, and press engagements.
 I hope you find something insightful while you're here!

-I'm the Research Lead for Energy, Climate, and Sustainability at BlackRock Sustainable Investing, where I'm building out the internal research function developing the firm's house scenario on the pace and drivers of the net zero energy transition, physical and transition risks, and investment opportunities in deep decarbonization.
-This research directly guides asset allocations for BlackRock's sustainable investing portfolio and shapes execution strategy for the firm's many investment teams financing climate infrastructure around the world.
+I am the Research Lead for Energy, Climate, and Sustainability at the BlackRock Investment Institute, where I lead the internal research function on energy transition scenario modeling to understand physical and transition risks and investment opportunities in deep decarbonization.
+This research directly guides asset allocations for BlackRock's sustainable investing portfolios and shapes execution strategy for the firm's many investment teams financing climate infrastructure around the world.
 I also provide research and advisory on energy systems, climate change and the sustainable development goals to various investment teams.

 I am a part-time doctoral researcher focused on measuring the effects of novel climate finance instruments on flows to infrastructure in the Global South at the Smith School of Enterprise and the Environment at the University of Oxford.
 I also conduct affiliated research on the energy transition and energy access issues with various partners and as a Non-Resident fellow at The Energy for Growth Hub, The Payne Institute for Public Policy, and the James E. Rogers Energy Access Project at Duke University, and I was a 2021 National Fellow at the Clean Energy Leadership Institute.